zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 [end of dialogue]

-I guarantee you that if you continue listening to t he wonderful scripts by our wonderful scriptwriter, your English will get bette r.
+I guarantee you that if you continue listening to the wonderful scripts by our wonderful scriptwriter, your English will get bette r.
 That’s what you’ll get in return for listening.

 From Los Angeles, California, I’m Jeff McQuillan.
 Thanks for listening to me.
 Come back and listen to us again right here on ESL Podcast.